fjalanis/fina/household-finance-todo.md

 6. **Test**: Ensure time filtering works correctly

 ### Step 10: Enhanced Sankey Diagram
-1. Implement click-through navigation from diagram to transactions
+1. Implement click-through navigation from diagram to transactions and move diagram to be the main feature of the landing page
 2. Add special visualization for unbalanced entries
 3. Implement account drill-down functionality
 4. Add color coding for different transaction types